noi-techpark/odh-docs/source/architecture.rst

    A :ref:`Data Provider <data-providers>` is a person, company or public body that supplies to the |odh| some data or dataset, which usually belongs to a single domain.
-Data are automatically picked up by sensors and stored in some format, like for example CSV or :term:`JSON`.
+Data are automatically picked up by sensors and stored under the responsibility of the Data Provider in some standard format, like for example CSV or :term:`JSON`.

    .. note:: Since a data provider may decide at some point to not